prideout/book-webgl/README.md

 - Fix refresh issue in ThumbTest when checks are visible: COMMON.bindOptions should call GIZA.refresh (when paused, equiv to resume + pause) with all GIZA contexts.
 Perhaps this uses "GIZA.forEachGizaContext"

-- TunnelFlight is lit incorrectly
+- TunnelFlight is lit incorrectly on HP laptop

 - Combine Turtle and Path; use SVG Path.getPointAtLength